-Therefore, in order to highlight roles and linkages of the different characteristics in respect to the different time spans (short-medium-long term) that characterize the response of a complex urban system in the face of climate change; they have been arranged into a conceptual model (Fig. 7).
+It is worth stressing that, in respect to the different time spans (short-medium-long term) that characterize the response of a complex urban system in the face of climate change, the selected characteristics play different roles.
+Therefore, in order to highlight their roles and linkages in the different phases, the selected characteristics have been framed into a conceptual model (Fig. 7).